crossplane/crossplane/design/one-pager-change-logs.md

 systems even when no user is actively interacting with the control plane.
 Consider the scenario when someone updates a resource outside of Crossplane, e.g. via the AWS console or `gcloud` CLI.
-When Crossplane detects this "configuration drift", it will enforce its "source of truth" to immediately correct this unexpected change without any user interaction with the control plane.
+When Crossplane detects this "configuration drift", it will enforce its "source of truth" to eventually correct this unexpected change without any user interaction with the control plane.
 Currently, there is no mechanism for users of Crossplane to have visibility into these types of "unexpected" changes that Crossplane is making on